 Do College Rankings Matter?

-Colleges and universities each have different strengths and weaknesses, and published rankings can help you learn which schools are the strongest in different areas, and whether or not a college has improved or lapsed behind other schools in recent years.
+Colleges and universities each have different strengths and weaknesses, and published rankings can help you learn which schools are the strongest in different areas, and whether or not a college has improved or lagged behind other schools in recent years.

-Rankings may also allow you to filter schools by selected academic and non-academic characteristics, and help you hone in on schools that may meet your specific needs.
+Rankings may also allow you to filter schools by selected academic and nonacademic characteristics, and help you hone in on schools that may meet your specific needs.

 That said, rankings aren’t everything.
-Even U.S. News & World Report says on its best-colleges website: “The rankings provide a good starting point for students trying to compare schools. … The best school for each student, experts say, is one that will most completely meet his or her needs, which go beyond academics.”
+Even U.S. News & World Report says on its best-colleges website: “The rankings provide a good starting point for students trying to compare schools.… The best school for each student, experts say, is one that will most completely meet his or her needs, which go beyond academics.

 Here’s what you need to know about college rankings.